sanjay9616/JavaScript/Classes-and-Functions1.md

 243	What is the purpose of compareFunction while sorting arrays

 308	What are default parameters
-351	What is a thunk function
 353	What is the output of below function calls

-402	What is the difference between Function constructor and function declaration 406	What is the difference between function and class declarations 407	What is an async function
-411	What is a Proper Tail Call
+402	What is the difference between Function constructor and function declaration 406	What is the difference between function and class declarations 411	What is a Proper Tail Call
 413	How to detect if a function is called as constructor 416	What are the different kinds of generators